hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/1-Essential-Tools/8-Search for files.md

 ________________________________________________________________________________________________

-Find cats.txt file under bob's home directory and copy it into /opt directory.
+Find cats.txt file under bob's home directory and copy it into /opt directory. `-exec`